 - fresh ground black pepper, to taste

-- Add the chickpeas, mayonnaise, tahini and brown mustard a medium bowl.
-Mash with a fork until most of the chickpeas are pureed.
-Alternately, use a food processor to mash the chickpeas.
+- Add the chickpeas, mayonnaise, tahini and mustard a medium bowl.
+Mash with a fork or potato masher until most of the chickpeas are broken down.
+I like to leave a few whole pieces.
+You can also use a food processor to break down the chickpeas.